mujo-code/puppeteer-headful/README.md

 }
 ```

-> Note: You will need to to Puppeteer not to download Chromium.
-By setting the env of your install task to PUPPETEER_SKIP_CHROMIUM_DOWNLOAD = 'true' so it does not install conflicting version of Chromium.
+> Note: You will need to let Puppeteer know not to download Chromium.
+By setting the env of your install task to PUPPETEER_SKIP_CHROMIUM_DOWNLOAD = 'true' so it does not install conflicting versions of Chromium.

-Then you will need to change the way you launch Puppeteer but only in the action.
+Then you will need to change the way you launch Puppeteer.
+We export out a nifty ENV variable `PUPPETEER_EXEC_PATH` that you set at your `executablePath`.
+This should be undefined locally so it should function perfectly fine locally and on the action.

 ```javascript
 browser = await puppeteer.launch({